Climate of Islamabad: September

-End of summer in which, day temperatures remain a bit high.
-But evenings, nights and mornings are quite pleasant.
-Temperature starts to drop more in the night.
-And by the end of September, summer seems to have gone away.
-And Autumn starts to approach. (but in resent years the month has become more hotter)It all depends on the rains.
-If there are much rains in September, weather will change quickly.
+End of summer in which, day temperatures remain a bit high but evenings, nights and mornings are quite pleasant.
+Temperature starts to drop more in the night and by the end of September, summer seems to have gone away and Autumn starts to approach. (but in recent years the month has become more hotter)It all depends on the rains.
+If there is much rain in September, weather will change quickly.
 If not, then the weather changes gradually.
-Monsoon rains continue till the first-week of September, but they can be showers till the end of the month.
+Monsoon rains continue till the first two weeks of September, but they can be showers till the end of the month.
 After that monsoon completely withdraws from the city.
-Western disturbances in september can cause strong windstorms with moderate to Heavy Rainfall.
+Western disturbances in September can cause strong windstorms with moderate to Heavy Rainfall.
 The highest temperature is 38.1 C (1982) and lowest is 13.3 C. The highest rainfall in this month stands at 421 mm (2014).

 October

 The start of Autumn, with pleasant temperatures.
 Day temperature can be a bit high, which can cause discomfort in the sun, while travelling and sitting without a fan.
-But evenings, nights and mornings are very pleasant, which urge one to go for walks and for outings.
+Evenings, nights and mornings are very pleasant, which urge one to go for walks and for outings.
 October is the driest month in the city, though in recent years it has been raining a lot.
 Western disturbance affect the city which causes light rain.
 Sometimes thunderstorms occur, which cause the temperature to drop more.
 In the middle of October the night temperature starts to drop very fast and winds start to become very cold which causes more drop in temperature.
 The highest rainfall for this month is 199.2 mm (2015).
 The highest temperature and lowest temperature is 37.8 C (1998)and 5.7 C (1984) respectively.